tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 - Supports :term:`alpha model` that allows easily writing strategies for portfolio construction

-The workflow for the framework is
+The workflow for the framework is as follows:

 - Develop and :term:`backtest` your strategies using :term:`Jupyter Notebook`